Switch from Medicare Advantage to Original

 Switching from Medicare Advantage (MA) to Original Medicare, also called Part A and Part B, is an easy process.
 You just have to know when you can do it.
-You can typically return to Part A and B during the Open Enrollment Period (October 15 to December 7) and Medicare Advantage Disenrollment Period (January 1 to February 14) each year.
+You can typically return to Part A and B during the Annual Enrollment Period (October 15 to December 7) and Medicare Advantage Open Enrollment Period (January 1 to March 31) each year.

-Whether you disenroll from your Advantage plan, also called Part C, during the Open Enrollment Period (OEP) or Medicare Advantage Disenrollment Period (MADP), there are a couple of ways you can return:
+Whether you disenroll from your Advantage plan, also called Part C, during the Annual Enrollment Period (AEP) or Medicare Advantage Open Enrollment Period (MAOEP), there are a couple of ways you can return:

 - Call 1-800-MEDICARE (1-800-633-4227) and ask the phone representative to disenroll you from your Part C plan.
 Once you disenroll, you will automatically join Part A and Part B.

 - Call your plan and ask for them to disenroll you.
 If you choose to leave your plan this way, it may take longer for your disenrollment to be processed.

 It’s important to remember that Part A and Part B doesn’t cover prescription drugs.
 You may want to consider joining a stand-alone Part D (Prescription Drug Coverage) plan when you leave your Advantage plan.
 If you don’t have creditable drug coverage for 63 days in a row, Medicare can penalize you.

 Since Part D is provided by private insurance companies, you will need to join a plan from one of these companies.
 You may be able to do this by doing any of the following:

 - Requesting a paper enrollment form from the plan, filling it out and returning it.